2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 word \<dgnwords>
  : "word hello" &rarr; `hello`

+## Using Dragon Mode
+Another option is to switch to `dragon mode` using the "dragon mode" command in [speech_toggle.py](https://github.com/2shea/talon_configs/blob/master/speech_toggle.py), which puts Talon in a sleeping state and wakes up Dragon for you to use Dragon directly.
+Some users who are familiar with Dragon already or do a lot of prose dictation might prefer this approach.

-> **Go Practice!**
+**Go Practice!**
 Practice outputting some text.
 Keep notes on which words or phrases don't work as expected so you can tune later.
-{: notice}
+{: .notice}

 # Formatters
 Example from [standard.py](https://github.com/2shea/talon_configs/blob/master/standard.py).